-With the new year of 2018 upon us, it is a common practice to reflect on the past year and how one can improve on their life in the coming year.
+With the new year 2022 upon us, it is a common practice to reflect on the past year and how one can improve their life in the coming year.

 People may come up with specific “resolutions” to change their behavior or to accomplish a certain goal; common resolutions are to eat healthier, quit smoking, and to spend more time with loved ones.

 The start of a new year (including the Islamic new year, beginning with the month of Muharram) does not have any specific celebrations or acts of worship attached to them.